 Type#1 Interactive or electronic learning animated medical videos

-Using 2D animations with a variety of expressions can help e-learning medical information captivate students.
+Using 2D animations with various expressions can help e-learning medical information captivate students.
 As a result, 2D animation may have a significant positive influence on student moods and engagement.
 3D may be used for serious and plain information because of its brilliant color choice, fast-moving actions, and distinctive styles.

 Example 1: BuzzFlick

 To explain how the gas chromatograph works, BuzzFlick created a 2D animated explainer video to explain the whole process.
-The process begins by taking blood samples of a patient and showing the whole process of how the results are obtained.
+The process begins by taking a patient’s blood sample and showing how the results are obtained.

 Let’s take a look at the video: